Chicken Chasseur

 Cognac

 Cognac is a special French brandy that is used frequently in cooking as well as being enjoyed by itself.
-You can substitute your favorite brandy to make chicken chasseur if you wish.
-Learn more about the types of brandy in France and you will soon find them to be an indispensable ingredient on your pantry shelf.
+If you wish, you can substitute your favorite brandy to make the sauce.
+Learn more about this and other French brandies and you will soon find them to be an indispensable ingredient on your pantry shelf.

 Poulet Sauce Chasseur